This article appeared in the July 2021 issue of Resource Recycling. Subscribe today for access to all print content.

 A modernized curbside collection system should have carts for every home and automated trucks running efficiently.
 However, many cities do not have streets that allow for the large, lidded carts needed for automatic pickup.
 Also, not all cities define curbside eligibility or “single-family” homes in the same way.

-So how did we account for the varying needs of the roughly 38 million single-family U.S households (out of 91.2 million single-family homes in the country) that still need infrastructure for equitable curbside recycling access?
+So how did we account for the varying needs of the roughly 38 million single-family U.S households (out of 91.2 million total) that still need infrastructure for equitable curbside recycling access?

 Based on the baseline of how many homes would be eligible for curbside service, we distinguished between homes that can effectively use carts and homes that will most likely still need to use bins (for instance, using Census housing stock data, we estimated that 6 million homes will need to use two bins because of narrow streets, row housing or other limiting factors).
 We then parsed out how many cartable homes are in communities without curbside programs, how many binned households need carts, and how many are in subscription areas that need to sign up for collection.